-Function calls to a routine make use of its function descriptor and entry point symbols.
+Function calls to a routine make use of its entry point symbols.

-A routine has two symbols associated with it: a function descriptor (name) and an entry point (.name).
+A routine has two symbols associated with it: a Global Entry Point (name) and a Local Entry Point (name plus a small offset provided in its symbol table entry).
+Calls that might need a new TOC pointer loaded use the GEP, and examples are calls crossing shared library boundaries and calls via a pointer.
+Calls that share the same TOC use the LEP, and examples are calls to a nested routine or to a statically linked routine.
 When a call is made to a routine, the program branches to the entry point directly.
 Excluding the loading of parameters (if any) in the proper registers, compilers expand calls to functions to one or in general both of the following two-instruction sequence.
 The special NOP is needed only if the called routine might need a new TOC pointer loaded.

+'''

-BL .foo # Branch to foo ORI R0,R0,0x0000 # Special NOP
+BL .foo # Branch to foo

+ORI R0,R0,0x0000 # Special NOP

+'''